 ⦁ Studies also showed people who practice 4-7-8 breathing feel less pain.

 The 4-7-8 breathing technique requires more time to perform compared to the 4-4-4 box breathing.
 If you are new to breathing exercises, you may start with box breathing, as 4-7-8 can feel tough for you.
-Not to mention, both exercises help to reduce anxiety and stress and get better sleep.
-These exercises, alongside Tok Wellness support supplements, calm breathing straw, and meditation seat can help promote a calm lifestyle.
+While exercises help to reduce anxiety and stress and get better sleep, the 4-7-8 is more effective for calming, and the 4-4-4 for focus.
+These exercises, alongside Tok Wellness support supplements, calm breathing straw, and Tok Mind tincture can help promote a calm lifestyle.